MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-picture-viewer-controls.md

 ## Prerequisites

-This tutorial builds on the previous tutorial, [Create a picture viewer application](tutorial-windows-forms-picture-viewer-layout.md).
+- This tutorial builds on the previous tutorial, [Create a picture viewer application](tutorial-windows-forms-picture-viewer-layout.md).
-If you haven't done that tutorial, go through that one first.
+Complete that tutorial first and use the project that you created for that tutorial.

 ## Add controls to your application
 The Picture Viewer app uses a PictureBox control to display a picture.
 It uses a checkbox and several buttons to manage the picture and background and to close the app.
-You'll add the PictureBox and a checkbox from the Toolbox in the Visual Studio IDE.
+You add the PictureBox and a checkbox from the Toolbox in the Visual Studio IDE.

 1. Open Visual Studio.
 Your Picture Viewer project appears under **Open recent**.